 The University has been recognized for the quality of its undergraduate and graduate programs in every national survey conducted in the last third of the 20th century and into the 21st.
 U.S. News and World Report’s survey of American colleges and universities consistently ranks the University among the best colleges in the nation and among the top research universities.

 These accolades reflect the quality of the curriculum and of the faculty, whose research orientation allows them to share with their students not only the thrill of discovery but also the latest advancements and new knowledge.
-Another asset that contributes to this reputation is UNC–Chapel Hill’s superb library system containing more than seven million volumes.
+Another asset that contributes to this reputation is UNC–Chapel Hill’s superb library system containing more than nine million print and electronic volumes.
 It is ranked among the top research libraries in the United States and Canada by the Association of Research Libraries.